odipar/manikin/_posts/2021-03-19-my-first-post.md

 We could even decide to mutate the (hidden) World in place, exactly like how the IO monad does it (but we won't!)

 The issue with monads is that they are not well-supported in Java (as it lacks Scala's syntactic flatMap support).
-Even with support, they still add syntactic noise to code, for example when lifting values in and out of a monad.
+Even with support, they add syntactic noise to code, for example when lifting values in and out of a monad.
 Monads also tend to '[color](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)' the type signatures of your methods and functions, making them more complicated.

-Lack of support and syntactic noise are the reasons why I've decided *against* monads and come up with an alternative solution that's more or less the *inverse* of a monad.
+Lack of support and syntactic noise are the most important reasons why I've decided *against* monads.
+Instead, I've come up with an alternative solution that's more or less the *inverse* of a monad.

 #### Environments
-Like in the monadic case, we don't deal with Worlds directly, as we encapsulate them into mutable `Environment`s.
+Like in the monadic case, we don't want to deal with Worlds directly, so we encapsulate them into a mutable `Environment`.
 Although Environments introduce a bit of mutation, we *gain* ordinary imperative code.

 Environments hide immutable Worlds, but they do dispatch all Wordly matters to them, like this:
 ```scala